 - You'll find public restrooms at the beach, but they're often busy.
 Instead of joining the queue, walk up Forest Avenue, where you'll find signs directing you to a couple of places to "go."

 - If you bring your four-legged friend with you to Laguna, you need to know the rules about taking them to the beach.
-You can find the rules for all of them at OC Dog-Friendly.

 Where to Stay